NotMyWing/GPT-Cloud-Chamber/README.md

 # WebGL Cloud Chamber (3D, Webpack)

 A minimal single-page WebGL simulation of a cloud chamber.
-Tracks are rendered as glowing points with an accumulation buffer to create fading trails.
+Tracks are rendered with an accumulation buffer that diffuses and blurs to create cloudy, vapor-like trails.
 Curvature depends on a user-controlled magnetic field; track thickness and brightness depend on the "vapor" setting.
 Click to inject an ionization event; drag to orbit the camera; scroll to zoom.

 ## Run (dev)